-This Statement of Intent for CAFE covers the year ended 30 June 2016.
-Financial budget projections are provided for 2016/17 and 2017/18 financial years.
-The SOI is reviewed annually by the Christchurch City Council.
+This Statement of Intent for CAFE covers the year ended 30 June 2018.
+Financial budget projections are provided for the 2017/18 financial year.
+An SOI is normally for a three year period.
+However, the Trust is currently expecting to have granted all of its funds by 30 June 2018 and the Trust will be dissolved.
+The SOI is reviewed annually by the Council.